duedme/uno-game-sui/README.md

 UNO based card game.

+*Warning: this is experimental code that could change in future versions.*

+## What is UNO?

+UNO! is a card game with peculiarities regarding the classic Spanish or English cards.
+This game can be used by 2 to 10 people in a single match.

+The objective is to get rid of all the cards in possession.
+Players must shout UNO! when they only have one card left; otherwise they will be penalized with another two extra in their deck.

+An usual deck of UNO! contains two types of cards: normal and special.
+Normal Cards: this type is divided into red, green, blue and yellow colors.
+In turn, each color is numbered from 0 to 9.

+Special Cards: they have a series of characteristics with abilities to alter the flow of the game.
+Among them are "Skip", "Reverse", "Draw", "Wild", etc.

+This game already has many variations like UNO Flip or UNO Spin.
+However, in this module we will focus on the classic version of UNO!.

+## What is this module?

-This card game contains the functionalities of UNO.
-It contains numbered colored cards so that everyone can collect and play them.
+This module contains the basic functionalities of UNO.
+It includes numbered colored cards so that everyone can collect and play them.
 Special cards such as +2, +4, reverse, etc. have not been implemented in the current version of the game.
-Wait for them soon.
+Please wait for them soon.

 ## Getting Started

 To play this game all you need is to install [SUI](https://docs.sui.io/build/install).
 At this time you can only play from calls to functions to the Sui network from your console.
 However, there will soon be a more user-friendly version.

+### Explicit instructions on how to install SUI on Unix-based systems

+This section will briefly tell you how to start a Sui network locally.
+Later we will connect to the [CLI client](https://docs.sui.io/devnet/build/cli-client) app.
+With this we will be ready to start playing UNO.

+Remember that if you want to get the complete and official instructions you can refer to the [Sui Tutorials](https://docs.sui.io/devnet/explore/tutorials) page where you will find step by step information and variants.

-## Prerequisites
+#### Prerequisites

-The minimum requirements to run the software can be found on the [SUI](https://docs.sui.io/build/install)  website.
-However you should know that a machine capable of installing command line tools is required.
+You will need some tools like *Cargo*, *Git CLI* and *CMake*.
+Please go to the [Sui Prerequisites](https://docs.sui.io/devnet/build/install#prerequisites) page to find out the necessary tools specific to your machine.

+#### Sui Binaries

+To start we must install the Sui binaries:

+    cargo install --locked --git https://github.com/MystenLabs/sui.git --branch "devnet" sui sui-gateway

+This will allow us to create accounts, start a Sui network and use the game package.
+If the installation was successful, we can start with Genesis.

+#### Genesis

+The *genesis* command gives you the freedom to use four validators and five user accounts each with five gas objects.
+Gas objects will help you pay for the transactions required to play UNO.

+Start genesis with the following command:

+    sui genesis

+If you ever want to reset your accounts you can use

+    sui genesis --force

+to create a whole new set of users.

+Next we will start the Sui network.

+#### Start Sui network

+Run the following command to boot locally.

+    sui start

+Executing this command in console will not give you an output.
+The terminal window will be locked because you will now be running an instance of Sui.

+#### Comandos proveidos por la Sui network

+The following commands are used to interact with the UNO module and interact with your game dynamically.

 When installing SUI it will be time to use the commands related to: